gradle/gradle/design-docs/dependency-resolution-reporting.md

 - should the new report extend AbstractReportTask?
 In that case we need decide what to do with 'projects' public property on AbstractReportTask.
 - if there is a single configuration in the project, should it be used by default by the task?
 - behavior when some dependencies are unresolved
+- needs to work with the c++ plugins in the same way it works with the java plugin

 ## Dependency report handles resolution failures